Supersymmetric Massive Gravity: Discussion

 This massive spectrum suggests some sort of connection with $11d$ supergravity.
 In \cite{deRham:2013awa}, building on earlier work \cite{Arkani-Hamed:2001kyx,Arkani-Hamed:2003roe,Schwartz:2003vj}, it was shown that $d$-dimensional ghost-free massive gravity can be obtained by a discrete dimensional reduction (a \textit{dimensional deconstruction}) of Einstein gravity in $d+1$-dimensions.
 In \cite{Ondo:2016cdv}, this approach was extended to linearized supersymmetric massive gravity, obtaining the free $\mathcal{N}=1$ massive graviton in $4d$ from the $\mathcal{N}=2$ massive graviton in $5d$.
 Whether this approach remains viable and preserves the requisite (half) of the original supercharges in the presence of interactions remains unknown.
 A possible path to constructing the fully non-linear $10d$ $\mathcal{N}=(1,0)$ massive gravity model (and subsequently the $4d$ $\mathcal{N}=4$ model) is as a dimensional deconstruction of massless $11d$ supergravity.

 \textbf{Higher-multiplicity}

 The analysis in this paper is restricted to cubic interactions.
+In Section \ref{sec:cubicstuff}, we found that $\mathcal{N}\geq 3$ supersymmetry automatically selects the cubic dRGT interactions.
+This could be a hint that sufficiently extended supersymmetry requires the decoupling of the Boulware-Deser ghost.
+In general, at quartic order there are two distinct (non-redundant on-shell) operators in the zero-derivative graviton potential, and only a specific linear combination is ghost-free.
+It would be interesting to see if sufficient supersymmetry uniquely selects this tuning.

 The extension to higher-multiplicity is conceptually straightforward, although technically more challenging.
 At 4-point there are infinitely many non-redundant local operators that may appear in an effective action, and so the corresponding superspace analysis should be carried out order-by-order in a consistent derivative expansion.
 There is the additional complication that non-local contributions from tree-level Feynman diagrams can mix with local contact contributions, and so these should also be included in the construction of a 4-point superamplitude ansatz.
 In such a calculation the empirically observed maximally improved high-energy growth of ghost-free interactions may be an important organizing principle \cite{Schwartz:2003vj,Cheung:2016yqr,Bonifacio:2018vzv,Falkowski:2020mjq}.

 It should be noted that using the supersymmetric cubic amplitudes presented in Section \ref{sec:susy3point}, we can construct $n$-point amplitudes that are compatible with supersymmetry by gluing together 3-point amplitudes on poles.
 This procedure is ambiguous up to $n$-point supersymmetric contact terms.
 Such $n$-point amplitudes will correspond to a theory with the correct particle content and appropriately chosen supersymmetric ``contact'' contributions.
 Starting with the 3-point amplitude of a ghost-free theory $b_1 \mathcal{B}_1 + b_2\mathcal{B}_2$ however, does not guarantee that $n$-point amplitudes constructed in this way will also be ghost-free.
 For this, the pole terms may not be enough and contact contributions may have to be added.
 This entails a full higher-point analysis, which is more involved as discussed above.